 Other measures propose to increase protection for bears (H.R.
 397/S. 1125); exempt federal agencies from ESA consultation for certain activities (H.R.
 472); modify the ESA regulatory process (H.R.
 1402); modify federal land management activities under ESA (H.R.
 1403); modify ESA provisions relating to liability for civil and criminal penalties (H.R.
-1404); require the Department of Defense to fully comply with the ESA ($\S3(a)$ of H.R.
+1404); require the Department of Defense to fully comply with the ESA (§3(a) of H.R.
 2154); provide compensation (H.R.
 2389) or disaster relief (H.R.
 2827) to Klamath Basin residents who were economically harmed by ESA-related actions; transfer ESA authority for anadromous fish from NMFS to FWS (H.R.
 2409); direct the Secretary of the Interior to approve the HCP developed by the Imperial Irrigation District for the Salton Sea and provide for construction of habitat enhancement projects (H.R.
 2764); expand protective measures for North Atlantic right whales (H.R.
 3095/S. 1380); amend the ESA to authorize federal agencies to promptly respond to emergencies involving human health and safety (H.R.
-3259); authorize funding for pallid sturgeon investigations in the Missouri River (§2(h)(3) of H.R.
+3259); authorize funding for pallid sturgeon investigations in the Missouri River ($\S2(h)(3)$ of H.R.
 3570); modify the communication and public hearing process related to ESA listing decisions involving the Administrative Procedures Act (H.R.
 3706); authorize designation of survival habitat for listed species and specify its relation to critical habitat (H.R.
 3707); modify requirements for scientific data in designating critical habitat (H.R.
 3798); specify requirements for listing the black-tailed prairie dog under the ESA (H.R.
-3920); modify the ESA listing, recovery planning, and delisting processes (S. 347); authorize a wildlife incentive program to preserve CH and avoid ESA listings (§801 of S. 1267 and §216 of S. 1731); amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to expand the definition of "major disaster" to include an application of the ESA that causes severe economic hardship (S. 1384); amend the list of animal guarantine laws in 11(h) of the ESA (§18(b)(3) of S. 1482); authorize a water conservation program for agricultural lands in the Klamath, the Truckee-Carson, and Walker River Basins to benefit ESA-listed species (§226 of S. 1727); and authorize funding for Pacific salmon restoration (S. 1825).
-S. 1731 was reported by the Senate Committee on Agriculture, Nutrition, and Forestry (without a written report) on November 27, 2001: on the Senate floor, amended language of S. 1731 was inserted into H.R.
-2646.
-The Senate passed the amended H.R.
-2646 in lieu of S. 1731 (with the wildlife incentive program in §217; the ESA amendment on animal quarantine laws (from S. 1482, above) in §1038(b)(3); and the Bear Protection Act of 2002 (H.R.
-397/S. 1125) in §1070) on February 13, 2002.
-A conference committee will be convened on this measure.
+3920); establish criteria for designating CH in Hawaii (H.R.
+4656); modify the ESA listing, recovery planning, and delisting processes (S. 347); amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to expand the definition of "major disaster" to include an application of the ESA that causes severe economic hardship (S. 1384); amend the list of animal quarantine laws in \$11(h) of the ESA (\$18(b)(3) of S. 1482); authorize a water conservation program for agricultural lands in the Klamath, the Truckee-Carson, and Walker River Basins to benefit ESA-listed species (§226 of S. 1727); authorize funding for Pacific salmon restoration (S. 1825); modify federal land management practices to better coordinate ESA concerns (§202 of S. 2474); and require the federal government to assume all costs for ESA implementation and compliance (S. 2604).
+H.R.
+3558 would authorize grants to states and local governments to combat invasive species; this measure was ordered reported by the House Committee on Resources on May 22, 2002.

+P.L.
+107-171 included authorization of a wildlife habitat incentive program to preserve CH and avoid ESA listings (§2502) and an ESA amendment on animal quarantine laws (§10418(b)(3)).
+Attempts to include the Bear Protection Act of 2002 (H.R.
+397/S. 1125) in this measure were stricken in conference.